Coffee and gold rise up the reputational risk agenda

 Chatter around labour rights in coffee production on the rise

-Twitter mentions of coffee and social issues have also doubled to an average of 28.94 a day in 2018 / 2019, making it another key commodity brands need to watch in their supply chains.
+Twitter mentions of coffee and social issues have also doubled to an average of 28.94 a day in 2018 / 2019, making coffee supply chains another key area brands need to watch.

 Research from our Commodity Risk Service shows that labour rights violations on coffee plantations across the world are common.
 Of the 15 countries featuring in our coffee risk assessment, three – Brazil, Colombia and India – received ‘extreme risk’ scores for social issues, while 10 others were rated ‘high risk.’